StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+* 07/05/2020 - Esrin - First pass at character sheet styling.
+Next step, talents, items and derived modifiers.
+* 06/05/2020 - Esrin - Added "Rolling <skillname>" into the chat message for FFG dice rolls to show which skill the person was rolling on.
+* 06/05/2020 - Esrin - Added abbreviations (abrev) to characteristics, refactored skill display on ffg-actor-sheet.html to allow for linked characteristic abbreviations in display.
+* 06/05/2020 - Esrin - Updated to TabsV2 class in actor-sheet-ffg.js to avoid deprecation of Tabs class in future FoundryVTT versions.
+* 06/05/2020 - Esrin - Renamed remaining core files from Simple World Building to swffg naming scheme for consistency.
 * 06/05/2020 - Esrin - Removed old SimpleWorldBuilding dependencies and fixed breakages where necessary.
-* 06/05/2020 - Esrin - Renamed core files from Simple World Building to swffg naming scheme for consistency.
-* 06/05/2020 - Esrin - Updated to TabsV2 class in actor-sheet-ffg.js to avoid deprecation of Tabs class in future FoundryVTT versions.
-* 06/05/2020 - Esrin - Added abbreviations (abrev) to characteristics, refactored skill display on ffg-actor-sheet.html to allow for linked characteristic abbreviations in display.
-* 06/05/2020 - Esrin - Added "Rolling <skillname>" into the chat message for FFG dice rolls to show which skill the person was rolling on.